Nicola Furbisher, Therapeutic Counsellor

 This site offers a little bit of information about me, about what I do, and how we might work together, but please don't hesitate to call or email if you need further information.
-I am a qualified therapeutic counsellor and a member of National Council of Psychotherapists and the British Association for Counselling and Psychotherapy.
+I am a qualified therapeutic counsellor, a Registered Accreditant of the National Counselling Society, a Registered Member of the British Association for Counselling & Psychotherapy and a member of National Council of Psychotherapists..

 I offer warmth, genuineness, acceptance and a safe space to help you cope with your distress and pain, working with and alongside you, to help you find a way through.I see clients across the West Yorkshire region on an open-ended basis or for an agreed time period - and I aim to tailor sessions to your needs and life to ensure you get the best out of our time together.

 Our sessions can be weekly or fortnightly and I can make home visits in certain cases.